vercel/next.js/docs/api-routes/response-helpers.md

 }
 ```

-> Note: You cannot type the body of `NextApiRequest` by design.
-You should run the input through a schema validator to generate a typed object for consumption.
+> Note: The body of `NextApiRequest` is `any` because the client may include any payload.
+You should validate the type/shape of the body at runtime before using it.

 To view more examples using types, check out the [TypeScript documentation](/docs/basic-features/typescript.md#api-routes).